Using Human Pose Estimation in Fitness & Rehab Therapy Apps

 How 3D Human Pose Estimation Works

 The overall flow of a body pose estimation system starts with capturing the initial data and uploading it for a system to process.
-As we’re dealing with motion detection, we need to analyze a sequence of images rather than a still photo.
-Since we need to extract how key points change during the movement pattern.
+There might be multiple models that will process the sequence of frames while also considering past data to provide more accurate estimation of a pose.

 The difference between 2D and 3D pose estimation reconstructions